kahypar/mt-kahypar/README.md

 Improving Compile Times
 -----------

 Mt-KaHyPar implements several graph and hypergraph data structures, and supports different objective functions.
-Each combination of (hyper)graph data structure and objective function is passed to our partitioning algorithms as template parameters.
-This increases the compile time of Mt-KaHyPar.
-We therefore provide cmake command line options to disable some of the features of Mt-KaHyPar for faster compilation.
-The following list summarizes the available parameters:
+In the hot parts of the algorithm, each combination of (hyper)graph data structure and objective function is compiled separately, which notably increases the compile time.
+We therefore provide the cmake preset `minimal` to disable some of the features of Mt-KaHyPar for faster compilation.

+With this, only the `deterministic`, `default`, and `quality` configurations are available in combination with the cut-net or connectivity metric.
+Using a disabled feature will throw an error.
+Note that you can only disable the features in our binary, not in the C and Python interface.

+For more fine-grained control, you can directly use the corresponding cmake flags:
 ```cmake
 -DKAHYPAR_ENABLE_GRAPH_PARTITIONING_FEATURES=On/Off # enables/disables graph partitioning features
 -DKAHYPAR_ENABLE_HIGHEST_QUALITY_FEATURES=On/Off # enables/disables our highest-quality configuration